Skip to content

 Full upload of sequences⚓︎

 Depending on the sequencer, files can weigh several GB.
-Depending of the number of users, a full installation's total storage should thus be serveral hundred GB, or even several TB (as of the end of 2023, 10 TB for the public server).
+Depending of the number of users, a full installation's total storage should thus be several hundred GB, or even several TB (as of the end of 2023, 10 TB for the public server).
 We recommend a RAID setup of at least 2x2TB to allow for user files and at least one backup.

 User files (results, annotations) as well as the metadata database are quite smaller (as of the end of 2016, on the public server, 3 GB for all user files of 40+ users).
 Note that even when the input sequences are deleted, the server is still able to display the results of previous analyses.